 How to make a traditional South Carolina Dish called Low Country Boil

-Low Country boil is a traditional dish that has been enjoyed by South Carolinians for ages.
-It combines fresh shrimp, sweet corn, red potatoes, and smoked sausage for an all in one dish that is sure to be a hit of your next party.
+A Low Country Boil is a traditional dish that has been enjoyed by South Carolinians for ages.
+It combines fresh shrimp, sweet corn, red potatoes, and smoked sausage for an all in one dish that is sure to be a hit at your next party.
 Some folks also add in blue crab to their dish.
 You can add or take away what you like and still have an awesome meal.

 Frogmore is a small town that is located on St. Helena Island in Beaufort County.